 What are the experiences of people who identify as LGBTI+ within Australian cricket, including both professional and community players, coaches, volunteers and employees?

 Many participants within Australian cricket participated in a confidential survey while some also took part in an interview.
-Research findings are currently being processed and will be available for public viewing in coming months.
+Research findings are currently available below.

 In partnership with Proud 2 Play, Cricket Victoria received funding from the VicHealth Innovation Challenge for our ‘Proud Cricket’ initiative.